shellytalis/policy-model-tutorial/API.md

   }
 }

-POST /apiInterviewCtrl/answerPost/
+### POST /apiInterviewCtrl/answerPost/

-answers one question and get the next one in the output

-this POST API needs json body contains the values of each one of the required params:
+answers one question and get the next one in the output.
+This POST API needs json body contains the values of each one of the required params:

 uuid : the userId that you get from the previous api output.